aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/doc/custom-structured-configuration.md

 ```
 ---
-# Both name_servers from eos_design and leveraging the
+# Both name_servers from eos_designs and leveraging the
 # custom_structured_configuration ONLY custom_struct will make it
 # except if using merge
 name_servers: